sobhan-moosavi/ShortLongTerm/README.md

 ## Data Pre-processing Steps
 Prior to performing any pattern extraction on traffic and weather data (as examples of geo-spatiotemporal data), there are two main pre-processing steps:
   * __Extracting Events/Entities__: The first step is to extract traffic and weather events/entities from the raw traffic and weather data, and create a dataset such as [Large-Scale Traffic and Weather Events Dataset](https://smoosavi.org/datasets/lstw).
-In ```short-term/0-CreateMixtureEventFile.py```, you see a variety of processes, and imprically driven thresholds and settings to extract each type of traffic or weather event/entity.
+In ```short-term/0-CreateMixtureEventFile.py```, you see a variety of processes, and empirically driven thresholds and settings to extract each type of traffic or weather event/entity.
   * __Removing Redundant Traffic Events__: The second step is to remove duplicated geo-spatiotemporal entities/events using ```short-term/1-RemoveRedundantTrafficEvents.py```.

 ## How to Run
 * __Extracting Short-term Patterns__: there are multiple steps to extract short-term patterns as follows:
-  * __Finding Child-Parent Relations__: Prior to building relation trees, we need to find child-parent relationship between each two geo-spatiotemporal entities.
+  * __Finding Child-Parent Relations__: Before building relation trees, we need to find the child-parent relationship between every two geo-spatiotemporal entities.
 Use ```short-term/2-FindChildsParents.py``` to perform this step.
-  * __Creating Sequences of Relations__: This step is also prior to building relation trees, which creates sequences of relations between geo-spatiotemporal entities using ```short-term/3-FindSequencesOfPatterns.py```.
+  * __Creating Sequences of Relations__: This step is also before building relation trees, which creates sequences of relations between geo-spatiotemporal entities using ```short-term/3-FindSequencesOfPatterns.py```.
   * __Extracting Tree Structures from Sequences__: This step creates relation trees based on previously extracted sequences of relations using ```short-term/4-ExtractTreesFromSequences.py```.
-  * __Mining Frequent Tree Patterns__: Finally, this step extract frequent embedded un-ordered tree patterns from a forest of relation trees using ```short-term/5-FindFrequentTreePatterns_revised_City.py```, which is based on [SELUTH](http://www.cs.rpi.edu/~zaki/www-new/pmwiki.php/Software/Software#sleuth) algorithm proposed by [Zaki 2005](http://www.cs.rpi.edu/~zaki/PaperDir/FI05.pdf).
+  * __Mining Frequent Tree Patterns__: Finally, this step extracts frequent embedded unordered tree patterns from a forest of relation trees using ```short-term/5-FindFrequentTreePatterns_revised_City.py```, which is based on [SELUTH](http://www.cs.rpi.edu/~zaki/www-new/pmwiki.php/Software/Software#sleuth) algorithm proposed by [Zaki 2005](http://www.cs.rpi.edu/~zaki/PaperDir/FI05.pdf).

 * __Extracting Long-term Patterns__: